MAKING USE OF YOUR SPACE

 How will your reception work?
 How will a company use your address, or indeed how can you attract people to use it?
 How will they access the premises, and what happens when you no longer want them to?

 We have this expertise, and want to offer travel and tourism companies the ability to advertise their spaces with minimal fuss under a new brand.
 It will work in conjunction with your own efforts to sell your space.

 We're currently seeking interest in this project.
-Register yours below, and we'll be in touch.
+Contact Us for to discuss further.

 "When we first started Jayride.com (ASX:JAY), I didn't even know what a startup was.
 I didn't know lean practice, I didn't know agile, I didn't know how to raise capital, how to value a company, how to build a team, how to retain them and motivate them and make them shareholders and empower them to do amazing things.

 I didn't even know that I didn't know these things – the startup world was a huge and enormous opportunity and I was absolutely blind to it.

 Since starting Jayride in 2012 people often ask me what was the best decision I made.
 The hands-down most-important best decision we made when starting the company was to move to a coworking space full of likeminded entrepreneurs, and it was in a coworking space where we learned everything we know today.
 We would not be a successful ASX-listed company today if not for coworking."